Hannoob/ROPvsSolid/ROPExample/BlogPost.md

 Admittedly, there are one or two other concepts that we could talk about, but really this is all we need to write these examples of "good code".
 It is also important to note that although these are ideas that functional languages do well, it is by no means impossible to achieve this same behaviour in OO languages with a bit of clever programming.

-### ROP programming
+### Railway oriented programming

 Scott's blog introduced me to the idea of Railway Oriented Programming.
 This is an idea that exploits one of the things that functional programming languages do well, called "composition", as explained earlier.
-Although I highly recomend reading Scott's blog to get a great explanation of this, I will attempt to explain it briefly.
+Although I highly recommend reading Scott's blog to get a great explanation of this, I will attempt to explain it briefly.

-When working with algabraic types (types with "states") we find ourselves doing this bit of "matching" logic quite often.
+When working with algebraic types (types with "states") we find ourselves doing this bit of "matching" logic quite often.
 That is why it may be a good idea to make a little function that takes all this boilerplate code and hides it from us.
 We will use our "print" example from earlier and put it in a function.